Josef Kieffer: Killings of prisoners-of-war

 On 4 July 1944, German forces, acting on intercepted radio messages, intercepted a group of 12 Special Air Service (SAS) soldiers of Operation Gain parachuting into France about 50 km south of Paris.
 Seven of the SAS were captured and taken to Kieffer's headquarters where they were interrogated.
 Kieffer was ordered by SD headquarters in Berlin to shoot the prisoners in accordance with Hitler's Commando Order but to make it appear that they were civilian spies, as it was against the Geneva Convention to execute uniformed soldiers.
 On 8 August, the SAS soldiers were dressed in civilian clothes, told they were going to be exchanged for German prisoners and driven to a forest near Noailles.
 However, one of the SAS soldiers, a Czech, spoke German and realised they were to be executed.
 When they were lined up to be shot, the prisoners bolted and two escaped.
 It was the testimony of the escapees which resulted in Kieffer's trial and execution.

+Although this was the only known incident of Kieffer personally overseeing the killing of prisoners, he is believed to have been responsible for the murders of other captured SAS men.
+In November 1944 he intervened in the case of Dennis Reynolds and Andrew Whately-Smith, two British officers apprehended during Operation Loyton.
+Reynolds and Whately-Smith had been captured in uniform by Wehrmacht officers and treated as prisoners of war.
+Two days after their capture, Kieffer arrived and took personal charge of the two men, promising that he would protect them from being shot as spies, but instead took them to Schirmeck concentration camp where they were tortured and executed.